 Smartkey is one of a few self rekeyable locks.
 This allows home users to manage there system and maintain key control without the use of a locksmith.
-If you lose a key, then you can rekey the locks within seconds and your old key will no longer work.
+If you lose a key, you can rekey the locks within seconds, and your old key will no longer work.
 The lock is much easier to rekey as long as you have an existing key.

 Smartkey is also an extraordinary difficult lock to pick and potentially impossible to bump.
 In the field we have attempted to both pick and bump these locks.
 Although we have had limited success with picking, bumping has not worked to date.

 - Difficult Rekey without Working Key

 The major issue is the unreliability of the Gen 1 Smartkey system.
 About once every two weeks we get a call saying that the key worked in the morning to lock the door, but the key is no longer turning the lock.
 This issue seems to have been addressed in Gen 2 or higher.
 We have not run into this issue in the higher generation locks.

 Another issue is that they are significantly easier to force open than standard pin tumbler locks.
 Once a lock has been forced, the rekey function is broken.
 Typically the key will stop working as well; however, there are times where the operating key still works.
 Kwikset has also made this difficult in the latest generations.

 Another flaw in the design is that Kwikset Smartkeys can be decoded from the outside of the door.
 This process is somewhat difficult to do; however, once you have the correct technique, it may only take 30 seconds before someone can determine the cuts to your key.